WPMedia/arc-themes-blocks/blocks/signing-service-content-source-block/README.md

 # Signing Service Content Source

-A Fusion content source for interacting with the Arc Signing Service for generting hashed strings based on an input
+A Fusion content source for interacting with the Arc Signing Service for generating hashed strings based on an input

 ## Environment Variables

-The sigining content source relies on the following environent variables
+The signing content source relies on the following environment variables

 | Variable                        | Description                                                                                |
 | ------------------------------- | ------------------------------------------------------------------------------------------ |